monicacrespo/bootcamp-devops-student-kubernetes/00-monolith-in-mem/README.md

 binarylavender/todo-app-monolith-in-mem                                       v1                                                      29f41f209efe   14 hours ago    95.2MB
             29f41f209efe   14 hours ago    95.2MB
 ```
+To build the image locally against the docker inside minikube, without pushing to Docker Hub repository, see section [How to build image against the docker inside minikube](#locally).

 <a name="deploy"></a>
 ## 3. Create the deployment